 Step 4.
 On the right side pane, you can turn the toggle to On next to “Storage Sense can automatically free up space by getting rid of files you don’t need, like temporary files and content in your recycle bin.”
 So that Windows will automatically clean the temporary files as well as Recycle Bin files.

 Step 5.
-Then, select the temporary files you want to remove in the “Temporary files” settings page.
+Then, select the temporary files you want to remove from the “Temporary files” settings page.

 You can choose the following types of Temporary files:-